Jennifer Lopez cancels 'This Is Me...Live' tour to be with family

 The tour cancellation comes amid rampant speculation in the media that her marriage to actor Ben Affleck is on the rocks and may lead to their separation.

-Lopez had already cancelled seven dates of the North American tour in early May.
+Lopez had already canceled seven dates of the North American tour in early May.

 The 54-year-old was going to be performing songs from her recent 2024 album "This is Me...Now" as a companion to the Amazon MGM documentary of the same name.